Daferia/walk-haven-scroll/README.md

 + I plan to continue to add more features as I learn new technologies throughout the course.
 + I plan to add a Google Maps API so that the End user can easily navigate to the park at a click of a button.
-+ add form Modal in place of the embed form currently on the site.
++ Add a modal in place of the embed form currently on the site.

 \
 &nbsp;